Do Hospitals Have Daycares for Residents?

 1. Use a Day Care Affiliated With a Hospital

-Many hospitals have daycares on campus, and these daycares are familiar with the unpredictable schedules of physicians.
-These daycares are often open early and stay open late.
+Many hospitals have daycares on campus, ones that are familiar with the unpredictable schedules of physicians.
+These daycares tend to open early and stay open late.

-If you are still in medical school and you know you want to have children in residency (or already do have children,) make this a part of your residency program research.
+If you’re still in medical school and you know you want to have children in residency (or already do have children), factor this into your residency program research.

 Find out which hospitals have daycares on-site, what their hours are, and what would happen if you need them to watch your children later than usual.

-Many hospitals offer a reduced rate on childcare costs for their employees if they use their on-site daycares, so this is a great option for many residents.
+Many hospitals offer a reduced rate on childcare costs for employees who use their on-site daycares, making it a great option for many residents.

 2. Hire an Au Pair

-An au pair is a nanny who comes to live in your home from another country for a set period of time, usually a year.
+An au pair is a nanny who lives in your home from another country for a set time period, usually a year.

-There are many different agencies that can match you with an au pair.
+Plenty of agencies can match you with an au pair.
 Some of the most popular ones are:

-Keep in mind, this is also a great way to have your children learn a second language early on.
+Hiring an au pair could also present you with a great opportunity for your children to learn a second language early on.

 Au pairs can work flexible hours up to a certain amount each week.
-So, if you have to work on a Sunday but you’re off on a Monday because you’re post-call, you can ask your au pair to work on days that you need her to.
+So if you have to work on a Sunday but you’re off on a Monday because you’re post-call, you can ask your au pair to work only on the days you need them.

-You will have to provide food, housing, and some educational costs for your au pair.
-So, before making this decision, sit down and run the numbers, comparing the cost to hire an au pair with the cost of putting your children in daycare.
+You may have to provide food, housing, and some educational costs for your au pair.
+Before making this decision, sit down and run the numbers, comparing the cost of hiring an au pair to the cost of putting your children in daycare.

 3. Seek Out Flexible Jobs

-My friend, Catherine Alford, is a wife of a second-year resident and the mother of 3-year-old boy/girl twins.
-Cat spent time building a blog with the goal of becoming self-employed when she became a parent.
+My friend Catherine Alford is the wife of a second-year resident and the mother of 3-year-old boy/girl twins.
+Cat spent time building a blog in hopes of of becoming self-employed when she became a parent.

 Ultimately, the residency lifestyle isn’t an easy one, but if a non-physician spouse can find a way to build a flexible career or work remotely for a company, that can go a long way in reducing childcare costs.